GigaMansion/Book-Keeper/README.md

 7. Always write high quality code that make it easy for others to understand.

+## Deployment

+1. Rent a Linux server running Debian or Ubuntu.

+2. Configure the server firewall rules from the vendor console.

+3. Clone the code to the production server.

+4. Change to the **book-keeper-back-end** directory.

+5. Set the environment variables with the `export` command.

+6. Run **deployment.sh**.

+## Security

+Use [SSL Server Test](https://www.ssllabs.com/ssltest/index.html) for a thorough test report on the security level of the server.
+It may take several minutes to run.

 ## Resources:

 To write down ideas: [Google Doc link](https://docs.google.com/document/d/1tP0tIFoo6x8RUdL7WfXMaWVJfe_p7pcsbhEWBY3d9BM/edit#)